How It Works

 • You'll also need to save it as an Excel .CSV file.

-• Maximum file size is 500MB.
-If your file is larger than this, split it up into several smaller files.
+• The maximum file size is 500MB.
+If your file is larger than this, please split it up into several smaller files.

 3. The suppression script